rapid7/insightconnect-plugins/plugins/anomali_threatstream/help.md

 # Version History

+* 3.1.2 - Update SDK to newest version
 * 3.1.1 - Mask API key from URLs in log output
 * 3.1.0 - Add new actions Submit File, Submit URL and Get Sandbox Report
 * 3.0.2 - New spec and help.md format for the Extension Library